2027 FIFA Women's World Cup qualification: Suspensions and withdrawals

 Russia were suspended indefinitely on 28 February 2022 from participating in UEFA and FIFA competitions due to their country's invasion of Ukraine.
-The suspension was still in effect when UEFA finalised its qualifying process, thus the Russians were excluded from European qualification.
+The suspension was still in effect when UEFA finalised its qualifying process, and Russia were excluded from European qualification.

 Congo withdrew prior to playing any matches, citing a lack of preparation.

 Chad withdrew prior to playing any matches, citing delays in the disbursement process of the funds needed for match preparations and a lack of funding.

 Confederation qualification

 FIFA retained the slot allocation from the previous edition.
 Brazil automatically qualified as hosts, and they took one of the slots allocated to CONMEBOL.

 AFC

-As in 2023, the AFC Women's Asian Cup serves as the qualifying competition to determine the Asian representatives at the Women's World Cup.
-The qualifying process is:
+As in 2023, the AFC Women's Asian Cup served as the qualifying competition to determine the Asian representatives at the Women's World Cup.
+The qualifying process was as follows: